gbayer-1/AZMLND_C2/README.md

 - a working deployed ML model endpoint (timestamp 00:00:10)
 - the deployed pipeline (00:00:55)
 - the available ML model (00:02:13)
-- an succesful API request to the deployed model (00:03:15)
+- an successful API request to the deployed model (00:03:15)

 ## Standout Suggestions
 *TODO (Optional):* This is where you can provide information about any standout suggestions that you have attempted.